The Buckskin leggings - the best bush investment you’ll make.

 I don't like tight things around my waiste, so the belt attachment design was out.
 As my first attempt, I used some old coveralls (legs torn off - like, hip-torso-alls') and attached the top of the legging to the bottom of the pocket section on the outside of my legs - did not work; when I needed to lift my arms (say for bow hunting) the leather would catch my inner thigh.

 Suspenders, were my second approach.
 One attachement at the front of the leg, the other to the side of the butt - not over.
 I could see that this would soon wear out and destroy the suspenders.
-I also determined that the metal clips were out of place in the bush and irritating on my skin.
+I also determined that the metal clips and synthetic elastic bands were out of place in the bush and irritating on my skin.

-My third attempt left me using thick moose hide smoked thong/suspenders.
+My third and final solution has me using thick moose hide smoked thong/suspenders.
 Where the suspenders cross over the shoulders I widened the strap.
 The thong would attach to both the front and rear/side of the legging so that the strap did not cross over my butt.
 At the high chest and high back, the straps were tied and secured to each other by a separate thong; this was done to prevent the suspenders from sliding off the shoulders during use.
-The hide is rough on the skin and I find that normal body movement such as crouching, standing from a sitting, bending down, all caused much, unavoidable movement of the leather that crosses over the shoulders.
-The abrasions will require getting used to.

 Blood may be abraded with a stone to clean buckskin.

-As always, watch for and respect the life, big and small, that will be around you while these are in use.
-The temptation will be to smash your way through everything and you must refrain from neglecting the life trying to cary on around you.
+As always, watch and respect life, big and small, that will be around you while these are in use.
+The temptation will be to smash your way through everything and - as always - you must refrain from neglecting small life trying to cary on around you.

 Also read this